-I am a PhD Research Student in the School of Environment, Earth and Ecosystem Sciences, working on a Satellite-based volcano monitoring.
+I am a PhD Research Student in the School of Environment, Earth and Ecosystem Sciences, working on a Satellite-based volcano monitoring project.
 Focus of my research is on Mt Etna in Sicily, Italy, a persistently active volcano, surrounded by almost one million people.
 Prior to starting my PhD post in 2016, I completed B.Sc.
 (Hons) in Geosciences (OU 2014) and M.Sc. in Geophysical Hazards (UCL 2015).

 PROJECT OVERVIEW: Satellite data interpretation relies on certain assumptions and input parameters, some of which, such as emissivity, are not well quantified for molten materials.
 Emissivity has a very close relationship with temperature.
 Therefore, the computation of surface temperature from spaceborne data and models that rely on these temperatures to track cooling with time can produce variation in lava flow distance-to-run estimates.